 Tested with the game of tetris.

-A Bayesian approach to game playing
+A Bayesian approach to relevance in game playing

 Eric Baum and